Lucy Tulugarjuk: Career

+With Carol Kunnuk she was co-director, co-writer and co-star of Tautuktavuk (What We See), which premiered at the Toronto International Film Festival in 2023 and won the Amplify Voices Award for Best First Film.

 She performs as a throat singer, but in 2014 declined to perform for Nunavut MP Leona Aglukkaq in protest of the government's seismic testing.
 That year, she wore seal skin at the Gone Wild show in Fort Smith, Northwest Territories to support Inuit culture.
 In 2016, she also called for the resignation of Aglukkaq's successor as MP, Hunter Tootoo.